 Our advice is to take every advantage while the going is good!
 It’s a very small window in which you’re going to be offered such great incentives, so by all means, go for whichever bank is offering you the best freebie or offer.

 Most banks offer fee-free banking to students, meaning that the difference between them is quite small regardless of who you choose.
 Just be mindful that when you finish college fees will more than likely be introduced and you should definitely reconsider your options when that day comes, to make sure you’re still getting the best deal.

 If you're still not sure where to start, check out our 2018 review of the best student bank accounts.

 Starting student life for many of us means moving away from the family home and into student accommodation, which though obviously very exciting, also comes with its own set of problems.
 In a time where WiFi seems to be more important than adequate shelter for a lot of us; finding the right broadband deal for you and your housemates is likely to be on the top of your to-do list.

 Nearly all broadband providers out there want to lock you into a 12 or 18-month contract, which can be problematic if you only plan on staying in your accommodation for the academic months of the year.
 No one wants to have to pay costly contract breakage fees, so what’s the solution?

 Luckily, Virgin Media has stepped in to fill the gap in the market and now offers what it calls “Freedom” broadband which offers an unlimited 240Mb connection, on a very appealing 30-day rolling contract.
 That means you can cancel anytime without the fear of contract breakage fees.
+They even throw in a home phone package too.
 Super!